Form 1042

-Forms 1042, 1042-S and 1042-T are United States Internal Revenue Service tax forms dealing with payments to foreign persons, including non-resident aliens, foreign partnerships, foreign corporations, foreign estates, and foreign trusts.
+Forms 1042, 1042-S and 1042-T are United States Internal Revenue Service tax forms dealing with payments to foreign persons, including nonresident aliens, foreign partnerships, foreign corporations, foreign estates, and foreign trusts.

-Every withholding agent or intermediary, whether U.S. or foreign, who has control, receipt, custody, disposal or payment of any fixed or determinable, annual or periodic U.S. source income over foreign persons, must file these forms with the IRS.
-For example, employers that employ non-resident aliens (such as foreign workers or foreign students) would need to file a 1042-S Form with the IRS for every non-resident alien they employ and also send a (completed) copy of that form to the non-resident alien they employ.
+Every withholding agent or intermediary, whether US or foreign, who has control, receipt, custody, disposal or payment of any fixed or determinable, annual or periodic US source income over foreign persons, must file these forms with the IRS.
+For example, employers that employ nonresident aliens (such as foreign workers or foreign students) need to file a 1042-S Form with the IRS for every nonresident alien they employ and also send a (completed) copy of that form to the nonresident alien.

 Forms 1042 and 1042-S are filed separately.
 The main difference between forms 1042 and 1042-S is that form 1042-S is concerned with payments made to foreign persons, while form 1042 is concerned with determining how much income will be withheld for tax withholding purposes.
 Also, Form 1042-S must always be filed together with Form 1042-T, but Form 1042 can be filed by itself.